xuhdev/homepage-octopress-old/source/_posts/2012-03-14-use-editorconfig-to-maintain-consistent-coding-styles-between-different-editors-and-ides.markdown

 title: Use EditorConfig to Maintain Consistent Coding Styles between Different Editors and IDEs
 date: 2012-03-14 21:46
 comments: true
-categories: [Development, Editor, IDE, Coding Style]
+categories: [Software Development, Editor, IDE, Coding Style]
 ---

 Usually for a project with more than one developer involved, it is essentially